Müller Yogurt & Desserts launches large Frijj cartons

 “But with larger take-home sizes accounting for over 40%, this represents a great opportunity,” she said.

-According to Müller, the Frijj brand has grown by 19% in value sales and has increased its market share to over 11%.
+According to Müller, the Frijj brand has grown by 19% in value sales over the past year and has increased its market share to over 11%.

 “We want to build on these encouraging figures and drive even more sales for our customers,” said Spellman.